JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

 Now, what if we would like to work with data that is not in array form, such as data-frames or any other kind of database really.
-Well, if we look back at the code-snippets we have written so far, we will see that we haven't actually specified any type- or structure requirement of the learning algorithm we are interested in.
+Well, if we look back at the code snippets we have written so far, we will see that we haven't actually specified any type- or structure requirement of the learning algorithm we are interested in.
 Indeed, we haven't said much about any learning algorithm at